rdappel/courses/pages/csharp-intermediate-programming/assignments/lunch-order.md

 - When the user clicks the `Place Order` button, the application calculates and displays the subtota, tax, and the total due for the order.

+- When the user selects a main course, the application should remove check marks from any of the add-on items and clear the order totals.

+- When the user checks or unchecks an add-on item, the application should clear the order totals.

 ### Add-ons

 - For a hamburger, the three add-on items are: (1) Lettuce, tomato, and onions; (2) Mayonnaise and mustard; and (3) French fries.
 The price of each is 75 cents.